kjkuan/bashoo/README.md

-## DESCRIPTION
+## What is it?

-Bashoo is a library that makes it easy to write object-oriented Bash programs.
-Single inhertiance and polymorphism are supported.
+Bashoo is a library/framework that makes it easy to write object-oriented Bash programs.
 The goal is to develop tools and conventions that make writing large and complex Bash programs easier and less error prone.

 It is being developed and tested with Bash 4.3.

-## SYNOPSIS
+## Why?

+If you are asking, WHY?! then Bashoo is probably not for you.
+Actually, I'd say most people won't need it for general everyday shell scripting.
+If you think you need it you are likely using the wrong tool for the job!

+However, it is, for me, an interesting challenge to see how far I can push the language, to make it work the way I want while still remain practical and useful.
+It's not a toy project and I do intend to use it to build something bigger and useful ;-)

+## Features and road map for v1.0.0

+- [x] A dedicated global stack for passing values between function calls to reduce the need for command substitutions.
+- [x] Better error reporting with stack traces.
+- [x] An object and type system that supports single inheritance and polymorphism.
+- [x] A module system that provides namespaces for variables and functions.
+- [ ] Ability to mix-in modules to a type for greater code reuse.

+Bashoo is still under development, suggestions or ideas to improve it are very welcomed.
+Pull requests will be most appreciated!

+## So what does it look like?

 ```bash